 Belmez Faces Appeared and Skeletons Were Found

-When Belmez resident Maria Gomez Pereira noticed a stain forming on her kitchen floor one day in August 1971, little did she know that she would become the centre of one of the most fascinating and best documented cases of paranormal phenomenon in the whole of the 20th century – “the Belmez faces.”
+When Belmez resident Maria Gomez Pereira noticed a stain forming on her kitchen floor one day in August 1971, little did she know that she would become the center of one of the most fascinating and best-documented cases of paranormal phenomenon in the whole of the 20th century – “the Belmez faces.”